Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Results and Analysis

 \subsection{Unlearning is not reassignment of concepts}

-Analysis of unlearning directions (refer to Figure~\ref{fig: unlearn_dir_main}) shows that many methods suppress a target by redirecting it to a small set of alternatives (e.g., CA to nearby categories, ESD and SalUn collapsing outputs into 1--2 classes).
-Such concentrated replacements leave recoverable pathways, aligning with the high recovery rates seen in hierarchical and adversarial evaluations (refer to Tables~\ref{tab: hierarchical_unlearning_main} and \ref{table: adv_attack}).
+Analysis of unlearning directions (refer to Figure~\ref{fig: unlearn_direction_salun} and Figure~\ref{fig: all_model_unlearndir} in the Appendix) shows that many methods suppress a target by redirecting it to a small set of alternatives (e.g., CA to nearby categories, ESD and SalUn collapsing outputs into 1--2 classes).
+Such concentrated replacements leave recoverable pathways, aligning with the high recovery rates (Refer to Table~\ref{table: adv_attack}; Table \ref{tab: hierarchical_unlearning_main} in the Appendix).

-SurgUn behaves differently: its post-unlearning outputs are broadly dispersed across 30 classes with no dominant proxy (refer to Figure~\ref{fig: unlearn_dir_main}), indicating redistribution rather than reassignment.
-This dispersion removes stable recovery routes and explains SurgUn’s robustness across settings, including improved preservation (refer to Table~\ref{tab: over_earsing_effect_main}), strong paraphrase resistance (refer to Table~\ref{tab: hierarchical_unlearning_main}), stability under sequential unlearning (See Figure~\ref{fig: sequential_plot}; qualitative results are provided in Figures~\ref{fig: sequential_unlearn_appendix} and~\ref{fig: Continual_Learning_appendix}), and low adversarial recovery (refer to Table~\ref{table: adv_attack}).
+SurgUn behaves differently: its post-unlearning outputs are broadly dispersed across 30 classes with no dominant proxy, indicating redistribution rather than reassignment.
+This dispersion removes stable recovery routes and explains SurgUn’s robustness across settings, including improved preservation (refer to Table~\ref{tab: over_earsing_effect_main}), strong paraphrase resistance (refer to Table~\ref{tab: hierarchical_unlearning_main}), stability under sequential unlearning (See Figure~\ref{fig: sequential_plot}; qualitative results are provided in Figures~\ref{fig: sequential_unlearn_appendix} and~\ref{fig: Continual_Learning_appendix} in the Appendix), and low adversarial recovery (refer to Table~\ref{table: adv_attack}).